Jonathan Thompson (lawyer): Business dealings

 In 1819 he was a founding board member of a planned school called Natchez Academy, along with Henry Postlethwaite, John Henderson, John Hankinson, James Foster, Elijah Smith, Daniel D. Elliott, Charles B. Green, James Metcalfe, Edward Turner, John Hosmer, Henry Huntingdon, Lyman Harding, and William Bullitt.
+The Panic of 1819 triggered new financial strains on Thompson, so he borrowed $3,400 from Sargent and by July "with cotton prices in freefall, he borrowed more, and soon he owed Sargent more than $13,000."

-In 1822 he was named trustee of a planned Episcopal Church in Natchez, in company with Benjamin Farrar, John Minor, James Moore, Richard G. Ellis, Jos.
+In 1822 he was named trustee of what was to become Trinity Episcopal Church in Natchez, in company with Benjamin Farar, John Minor, James Moore, Richard G. Ellis, Jos.
 E. Davis, Robert Moore, John T. Griffith, James C. Williams, James K. Cook, and Henry Stark.
 He was appointed to the building committee with Stephen Duncan, Henry Postlethwaite, Martin Whiting, and Wm.
 B. Griffith.

+According to Adams County legal records, in 1823, Thompson sold 1,000 arpents of land to Stephen Duncan; this property later became known as Saragossa Plantation.

+By the 1820s, Thompson had become a heavily leveraged, mid-tier planter.
+William Kenner & Co. appears to have served as cotton factor to both Thompson and Sargent.